An online training course for

 What is your refund policy?

-If your situation changes after you register and you are no longer able to take the course, please email me to receive a full refund (through July 31, 2017).
+If your situation changes after you register and you are no longer able to take the course, please email me before the first day of class to receive a full refund.
 Once you begin the course however, your tuition payment is non-refundable.

 What if I have other questions?